RateMyDIY/Docs/Feature-Set.md

 * Page can be viewed by anyone.
 Edit controls are disabled for all but logged in users.
 * Clicking a card opens create/edit/view review modal.

-Review Modal
+### Feature Name: Review Modal
-User Access: Everybody, Non Logged In users have some restrictions User Stories:
+* **User Access Statuses:** _Everybody, Non Logged In users have some restrictions_
+* **User Stories:**
-As a Logged In user, I want to be able to see individual reviews (my own and others); I want to be able to edit my own reviews; I want to be able to create reviews; and I want to be able to rate individual reviews as helpful or not because this allows me to get more details about a review, it allows me to provide my opinions, and it allows me to help others find the most helpful reviews on projects possible.
+   * _As a Logged In user, I want to be able to see individual reviews (my own and others); I want to be able to edit my own reviews; I want to be able to create reviews; and I want to be able to rate individual reviews as helpful or not because this allows me to get more details about a review, it allows me to provide my opinions, and it allows me to help others find the most helpful reviews on projects possible._
-As a Non Logged In user, I want to be able to see individual reviews, and I want to be able to rate reviews as helpful or not because it allows me to access more information about the reviews I‘m interested in and I want to help others see the best reviews for the projects they’re interested in.
+   * _As a Non Logged In user, I want to be able to see individual reviews, and I want to be able to rate reviews as helpful or not because it allows me to access more information about the reviews I‘m interested in and I want to help others see the best reviews for the projects they’re interested in._

 Can be viewed by anyone.
 Edit controls restricted to logged in users Helpful y/n buttons/rating used to calculate popular reviewers Should always load as modal on top of wherever it was linked from